-The Commission shall meet as necessary to fulfill its duties and obligations under this Ordinance, but in no event less frequently than once per month.
-Meetings may be called by the Chairman, or by any three members of the Commission, upon at least three days written notice to all members.
-If the Chairman or any three members certify in writing that a meeting must be held on less than three days notice, a meeting may be held as necessary, provided that best efforts must be made to provide the Chairman and all members with as much advance notice of such meeting as possible.
-Five members, or four members and the Chairman, shall constitute a quorum for the transaction of business.
-The vote of a majority of the members present at a meeting at which a quorum is present shall be the act of the Commission.
+The Commission shall meet as scheduled to fulfill its duties and obligations under this Ordinance, but in no event less frequently than once per month.
+Meetings may be called by the Chairman-Executive Secretary, or by any three members of the Commission, upon at least three days written notice to all members.
+If the Chairman-Executive Secretary or a majority of the appointed members certify in writing that a meeting must be held on less than three days notice, a meeting may be held as necessary, provided that best efforts must be made to provide the Chairman and all members with as much advance notice of such meeting as possible.
+Five members, or four members and the Chairman-Executive Secretary, shall constitute a quorum for the transaction of business.
+The vote of a majority of the appointed members present at a meeting at which a quorum is present shall be the act of the Commission.